One dead after two reported explosions near Brazil’s Supreme Court

 “A police inquiry will be opened to investigate the attack,” the federal police added.

-Local media have reported that the explosions took place near the Supreme Court and along a street near an annex building, where a car was parked.
-Some witnesses said they saw smoke pouring from the car’s trunk.
+Local media have reported that the explosions took place near the Supreme Court and along a street near an annexe building, where a car was parked.
+Some witnesses said they saw smoke pouring from the car’s boot.

 No motive has been released yet in Wednesday’s bombing incident, nor has a suspect been identified.